 Economy and infrastructure

-As per the data released by Census 2011, the total population of Manipur is 2,570,390.
-The rural population consists of 1,736,236, and the urban population is 834, 154.
-According to Census 2011, population density is approximately 115; thus highlighting a total increase of 18 points as compared to the data released in the year 2001.
-Imphal West records the highest positionand the density is approximately 856 per square kilometer.
-Thoubal occupies the second position as far as population density remains concerned with the value at approximately 708 Sq.
+As per the data released by Census 2011, the total population of Manipur is 25,70,390.
+The rural population consists of 1,736,236, and the urban population is 8,34,154.
+According to Census 2011, population density is approximately 122; thus highlighting a total increase of 19 points as compared to the data released in the year 2001.
+Imphal West records the highest position and the density is approximately 856 per square kilometer.
+Thoubal occupies the second position as far as population density is concerned at approximately 708 Sq.
 Km.
-Tamenglong records the minimum population and the value ranges within 25 per single sq km and 32 per single sq km during the year 2011.
+Tamenglong records the minimum population and the value ranged within 25 per single sq km and 32 per single sq km during the year 2011.
 Inhabitants of Manipur can be divided into as many as three ethnic communities namely, Meiteis, individuals inhabiting the valley and major tribes residing in the hills.
-It is possible to subdivide tribes living in the hills into two further ethno-denominations recognized as Kuki-Chins and Nagas.
+It is possible to subdivide tribes living in the hills into two further ethno-denominations recognised as Kuki-Chins and Nagas.

-One of the other languages people love to speak in Manipur is Bishnupriya Manipuri.
-Bishnupriya Manipuris are the one and the only tribe that speaks Bishnupriya Manipuri.
-One will be amazed to come to terms with the vital piece of information that the language Bishnupriya Manipuri is spoken by as many as 4,50,000 people all over the world.
-A few of the places where people love to speak the same language are Myanmar, Bangladesh, Meghalaya, Tripura, Assam and Arunachal Pradesh.
+One of the other languages people speak in Manipur is Bishnupriya Manipuri.
+Bishnupriya Manipuri is spoken by as many as 4,50,000 people all over the world.
+A few of the places where people speak the same language are Myanmar, Bangladesh, Meghalaya, Tripura, Assam and Arunachal Pradesh.

-Manipur travel throws light on the various places of tourist interest, the indigenous culture and ritualistic traditions of the state.
-Blessed with natural scenic beauty, it attracts several tourists who are enthralled and enchanted with the captivating sight of the place.
-A trip to this north eastern state enlightens the visitors with the varied topography and the colorful festivals of the state.
+There are many places of interest in Manipur.
+Blessed with natural scenic beauty, it attracts several tourists who are enthralled and enchanted by the captivating sight of the place.
+A trip to this north eastern state enlightens the visitors with the varied topography and the colourful festivals of the state.
 The crystal clear water of the enchanting lake of Loktak, the sprawling green fields, picturesque landscape and pleasant weather represent the beautiful state.
 Endowed with several indigenous tribal groups, it boasts of unique cultural ancestry and traditional heritage which is evident in the various folk dance and music of the state.
 Travel to the state offers the tourists with a wonderful opportunity to explore the unique cultural traditions and bounty of nature.
 More Detail...

 Hotels of Manipur